mgraugal8/Team7/week1/README.md

   - task3().
 Color segmentation to generate a mask.
 In order to generate a color segmentation, there are 3 methods to implement     color segmentation, in order to recognize traffic signals.
 All methods use the same equation but different colour spaces:

-    Equation segmentation to detect colors red and blue of traffic signals mask =  red_mask + blue_mask  → α = 0.68
+    Equation segmentation to detect colors red and blue of traffic signals:

+    mask =  red_mask + blue_mask  → α = 0.68

     red_mask = red_component - α (green_component + blue_component)

     blue_mask = blue_component - α (red_component + green_component)

     Methods implemented: